Piwigo/Piwigo/include/smarty/docs/appendixes/tips.md

 [`display()`](#api.display) the template.
 So lets say for example we have a stock ticker on our template.
 We would collect the stock data in our application, then assign these variables in the template and display it.
-Now wouldn\'t it be nice if you could add this stock ticker to any application by merely including the template, and not worry about fetching the data up front?
+Now wouldn't it be nice if you could add this stock ticker to any application by merely including the template, and not worry about fetching the data up front?